Contrast-Security-OSS/agent-operator-sample-apps/README.md

-# dotnet-sample-apps
+# agent-operator-sample-apps

-Sample app images for the .NET agent.
+Sample app images for the [agent-operator](https://github.com/Contrast-Security-OSS/agent-operator).

 Managed by the Contrast .NET agent team.